Organizational Leadership, B.A.

 - Students in PALM 493 will demonstrate the ability to be educated and participatory citizens of South Carolina and explain how their academic training has prepared them to be active state citizens.

-- Students in PALM 494 will demonstrate the ability to apply classroom learning to real-world experience in the public or private sector.
+- Students in PALM 494 and PALM 495 will demonstrate the ability to apply classroom learning to real-world experience in the public or private sector.

 Admission and Graduation Standards